 GL’s MAPS™ Gn Gp software benefits Network Equipment Providers of SGSN, and GGSN entities, with -

 - Accelerated time to market

 - Reduced project risk of internally-developed GTP applications

-The product also supports Mobile traffic core – GTP (ETH101) simulation for user-plane packet transmission and reception services between any two nodes in LTE and UMTS networks.
+The product supports Mobile traffic core – GTP (ETH101) simulation for user-plane packet transmission and reception services between any two nodes in UMTS networks.
 Mobile Traffic Core – Gateway (ETH102) module allows simulation of Gateway Traffic to test media gateway telephony interfaces over IP.
 These modules also support generation and verification of data traffic such as Email, FTP, Web (HTTP), Video, and more.

 - Simulates SGSN and GGSN.